 In late fall, the UBC Board of Governors gave initial approval for the addition of a new 12 megawatt boiler at the Bioenergy Research & Demonstration Facility (BRDF).
 Design work has started with the intention of obtaining approval to proceed with construction in December of 2018.
-This expansion to the BDRF, expected to come online in August 2020, will to allow our campus district energy system to meet projected heating demand needs of new buildings and also enable over 50% of the campus heating requirements to be met by a clean renewable resource.
+This expansion to the BDRF, expected to come online in August 2020, will allow our campus district energy system to meet projected heating demand needs of new buildings as well as enable over 50% of the campus heating requirements to be met by a clean renewable resource.

 Design and construction of the project will be managed by UBC Project Services, the same group that managed the development of the original BRDF project.
 Read more about the project on the Infrastructure Development website.